Islamist group claims kidnap of foreigners in Nigeria

 Ansaru is thought to have loose ties to Boko Haram, a Nigerian Islamic militant group which has killed hundreds during a three-year-long insurgency focused mostly on the security forces, religious targets and politicians, rather than foreigners.

-The presidency said on Monday security agencies were taking all the necessary steps to rescue the kidnapped foreigners.

-"The President condemns the kidnapping ... and reaffirms the Government's total commitment to stamping out all forms of terrorism and criminal abduction," a statement said.

-(Additional reporting by Isaak Abrak in Kaduna and Felix Onuah in Abuja; writing by Joe Brock; editing by Giles Elgood)
+(Additional reporting by Isaak Abrak in Kaduna; Writing by Joe Brock; Editing by Andrew Heavens and Giles Elgood)